Rsemane/Vmware-Workstation-Pro-On-AzureVM/Deployment.md

 - **Hypervisor**: Hyper-V must be enabled inside the VM.

 ## Step 1: Create Azure VM
 Create a virtual Machine E2ds SKU, Windows 10 22h2 Enterprise Gen1, choose your preferred region.
 All other settings remain at their default values.
-Make sure to enable RDP in NSG and use public IP Standard SKU.
+Make sure to enable RDP in NSG and use public IP.

 ![CreationofVM](images/Creating-Virtual-Machine-00.png)